 - Demonstrate a detailed knowledge and understanding of the chemical principles that apply to the structures of biological building block molecules. - Demonstrate a detailed knowledge and understanding of the legislation in criminal investigation and crime scene management. - Demonstrate a detailed knowledge and understanding of the key theories in criminal psychology.

 Cognitive Skills

-- Process and analyse scientific data. - Synthesise, analyse and communicate information including published scientific research and reports, and to draw logical conclusions.
+- Process and analyse scientific data, with due regard to quality assurance. - Synthesise, analyse and communicate information including published scientific research and reports, and to draw logical conclusions, with due regard to quality assurance.

 Subject Specific Skills